WillTheFarmer/apache-logs-to-mysql/.github/README.md

 To minimize data exposure and breach risks create a database USER for Python module with GRANTS to only schema objects and privileges required to execute import processes.
 Replace hostname from `localhost` to hostname of installed database if different. (`mysql_user_and_grants.sql` in repository)
 ### 4. Run Application

 Run `files_watch.py` then add file or files to a configured folder. `main:process_files` will process ONLY the added files.
-Multiple folders and formats can be processed running different Observers with properties for different log formats.

 Each Observer has a Process list of processIDs from `config.json` Processes.
 This Process subset is executed with the passed file(s) parameter.

+When `main:process_files` is passsed parameters it requires a Process list (processID) to execute.

+Multiple folders and formats can be processed running different Observers with properties for different log formats.

 Run `files_import.py` to ingest all unprocessed files in all comfigured folders.
 Next time `files_import.py` is run only new files since last run will be processed.
 It knows what files have been imported.